SMB

 Samba

 As mentioned earlier, there is an alternative variant to the SMB server, called Samba, developed for Unix-based operating system.
 Samba implements the Common Internet File System (CIFS) network protocol.
-CIFS is a "dialect" of SMB.
+CIFSarrow-up-right is a "dialect" of SMB.
 In other words, CIFS is a very specific implementation of the SMB protocol, which in turn was created by Microsoft.
 This allows Samba to communicate with newer Windows systems.
 Therefore, it usually is referred to as SMB / CIFS.
 However, CIFS is the extension of the SMB protocol.
 So when we pass SMB commands over Samba to an older NetBIOS service, it usually connects to the Samba server over TCP ports 137, 138, 139, but CIFS uses TCP port 445 only.
 There are several versions of SMB, including outdated versions that are still used in specific infrastructures.

 SMB Version